Written by Ashwin Dewan and published on 26 April 2021.

 The World Health Organization recommends newborns to be breastfed within the first hour of birth and also, for the first six months.
 But, there is still a need to promote the benefits of breastfeeding across the country.
 So, when popular personalities advocate the importance of breastfeeding to all new mothers, it helps spread the message to a wider audience.

 In recent times, many famous personalities have spoken about the right of a woman to breastfeed in public and have strongly demonstrated their support for the cause.
 As we celebrate World Breastfeeding Week, here is a compilation of what celebrity mothers have said in support of breastfeeding.

 Source: DNA India

 Former Miss Universe Lara Dutta, mother to Zaira, has often advocated the health benefits of breastfeeding.

-“After seven months of motherhood, apart from exercising and dieting, breastfeeding helped me to tone my body up to get back to acting,” said the spouse of tennis ace Mahesh Bhupathi.
+"After seven months of motherhood, breastfeeding helped me to tone my body up to get back to acting," says the spouse of tennis ace Mahesh Bhupathi.

 Source: The Indian Express

 Indian actor and producer, Raveena Tandon is a doting mother to her four children.